fakowajo123/Hands-on-Automated-phishing-Analysis-using-n8n/README.md

   - **Scan URL Node**: Submits the URL to URLhaus database to check for known malicious URLs.
   - **Get Report Node**: Retrieves data about the URL’s presence in threat intelligence databases and any associated reputation or classification.

 These dedicated "Get Report" nodes for each service guarantee that only finalized, complete scan results are used in the subsequent reporting stage.
-The inclusion of the **No Error?** node ensures that only successful scan results are processed, minimizing the risk of incomplete or faulty data in the threat intelligence workflow.
-The workflow's layered approach (Scan → Wait → No Error → Get Report) minimizes the risk of incomplete data and supports repeatable, automated threat intelligence enrichment.
+The inclusion of the **No Error?** node ensures tha[...]

 ---